Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.05.01 =
+* Fix: Let the new label position option override the setting in the styles
+* Fix: Trigger an update for the styling settings so a manual save isn't required to get new updates
+* Fix: Prevent an undefined php warning when viewing the form page
+* **Pro Version Forms**
+* Fix: Revert the functionality behind filter=1 in views, and instead add a new filter=limited option for compatibility mode

 = 2.05 =
 * New: Add option to not save IP address with entries for GDPR compliant forms
 * New: Add a new label position option: Inside.
 This option automatically uses the field labels as placeholders.